 The possibilities are endless, and my head is swimming with everything there will be to see and do – too much to cram into a couple short days.
 But actually, more than the classes, I’m looking forward to the people I’ll meet.
 This will be my chance to finally talk face-to-face with many of my fellow members of the Austen Authors group, as well as making the acquaintance of other Austen-style authors and Jane Austen fans.
 Perhaps I’ll even meet a few of my own fans at the author book signing on Friday evening!

-I promise you a full report after I return, with lots of pictures (these photos courtesy of former JASNA events).
+I promise you a full report after I return, with lots of pictures.
 Right now, though, I’d better run.
 I still have a lot of packing to do.
 Minneapolis, here I come!

 “So much novelty and beauty!
 I have travelled so little that every fresh place would be interesting to me.”
 (Anne, Persuasion, chapter 20)